 Documentation - Reference documentation, tutorials, and more.

-Best practices - Defining, maintaining, and evanglizing best practices in Jenkins Pipeline.
+Best practices - Defining, maintaining, and evangelizing best practices in Jenkins Pipeline.

-While any and all with questions wrt. writing a Jenkins Pipeline are welcome in our Gitter channel, we ask that the question has been researched some before it’s brought to us.
+While any and all with questions regarding writing a Jenkins Pipeline are welcome in our Gitter channel, we ask that the question has been researched before it is posted.
 Indeed, there are multiple blog posts and guides on the internet discussing how both to ask a question in a constructive manner, and how to reply constructively.